mathyousee/power-platform-snippets/README.md

 Sample solutions that are more than just "snippets" of code.
 These include more assets and are intended for proof of concept, demonstration, and educational purposes.

-- [COE Capacity Extension](/sample-code/ppcoe-capacity-extension/readme.md) - Extension to the Power Platform Center of Excellence Starter Kit.
+- [Center of Excellence - Capacity Extension](/sample-code/ppcoe-capacity-extension/readme.md) - Extension to the Power Platform Center of Excellence Starter Kit.
 Track database storage targets and actual consumption.
 - [Power Apps Samples (Microsoft)](https://github.com/Microsoft/PowerApps-Samples#power-apps-samples) - Github repository supporting the Power Apps Developer documentation.